TeallSemi GmbH

 endmodule

 This example shows a signed fixed-point dot-product with inputs and output values in the range of ±1.0 Q(1.31).
-The implementation on the right side results in better performance, power, area and the result is more accurate.
-The output between both implementations can differ by ± 1 LSB.
-The difference is due to rounding of the intermediate terms (t2 and t3).
-In many cases there will be a register stage for t2 and t3 to break the critical path and meet timing requirements.
-The logic depth for the complete dot-product on the right side is actually about the same as the logic depth for the intermediate terms t2 and t3..
+The implementation on the right side results in better performance, power, and area characteristics.
+While both implementations can produce results differing by ±1 LSB due to intermediate rounding (t2 and t3), the right-side implementation achieves equivalent logic depth through architectural optimizations.

 The RTL on the right side implements the following improvements to reduce logic depth: